NReilingh/vimsheet/index.md

 Everything here should be compatible with stock Vim, and assumes that the reader is more interested in maintaining compatibility with any given server they SSH into than they are in having a super-tricked-out local development environment.
+In practice, this means that plugins are suggested to be used only when they would not conflict with the muscle memory one builds up making edits using stock vim.

-Overhauling this document was used as a way to learn Vim by one of the authors.
+As is surely the case with many Cheat Sheet projects, working on this document was used as a way to learn Vim by one of the authors.

+### Notation

+The notational convention here is to use the same syntax for combination shortcuts as would be used when writing a key mapping or macro.
+That is, instead of `Ctrl+r` or `CTRL-R`, we will write `<C-r>`.
+See also `:help key-notation`.

+* `<S-...>` - Shift-key
+* `<C-...>` - Control-key
+* Other modifiers tend to have support issues depending on your platform, so you probably won't use them, but here's what the notation is:
+  * `<M-...>` - Meta-key
+  * `<A-...>` - Alt-key
+  * `<D-...>` - Command-key (macOS)

 ## Normal Mode - Motions